PitayaX/pitayax-service-core/doc/aq.md

 ## aq
-The aq object inherits from co, it includes all festures in co and wrap request.
+The aq object inherits from co, it includes all features in co and wrap request.
 You can use it easy to call rest service in server side
 - https://github.com/tj/co
 - https://github.com/request/request